The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Like eternity, the forest is noisy.

-So what is a forest for a person? (the first card is opened - "resting place").
+So what is a forest for a person?
+(The first card opens - “resting place”).

-Why is the forest a pharmacy?(the second card is opened - "pharmacy").
+Why is the forest a pharmacy?(the second card opens - “pharmacy”).

-- In the forest, a person finds food for himself - these are berries, nuts, mushrooms, clean water: “it will feed the Russian forest”, “I will bend over to get drunk ...”(the card "source of clean water and food" opens).
+- In the forest a person finds food for himself - these are berries, nuts, mushrooms, pure water: “will feed the Russian forest”, “I’ll bend down to drink from it...”(the card “source of clean water and food” opens).

-Look around, what kind of wood do you see?
+Look around, what things made of wood do you see?

-- What do you have on your tables made of wood?
+- What on your tables is made of wood?

-- And what awaits a person in the forest?
-Find in the poem.
+- What awaits a person in the forest?
+Find it in the poem.

-- What do flowers, bushes, mushrooms do in the forest?
+- What do flowers, bushes, and mushrooms do in the forest?

 - For whom else is the forest home?

-- This means that the forest is also a home for plants, animals, mushrooms.(the card “house for plants, animals, mushrooms” opens).
+- This means that the forest is also a home for plants, animals, and mushrooms.(a card “house for plants, animals, mushrooms” opens).

-- What else is the forest a protector of?The card "protector of air, water bodies and soil" opens.
+- What else is the forest a protector for?The card “protector of air, water bodies and soils” opens.

 - How does the forest protect the soil?